NYULibraries/vagrant-loris/README.md

     $ vagrant ssh

-Port 9080 on your host is mapped to port 80 on the guest.
+Port 9080 on the host is mapped to port 80 on the guest.
 Loris is available at,

         http://localhost:9080/loris/